Helpful Driving Information

 YELLOW—A yellow signal light warns you that the red signal is about to appear.
 When you see the yellow light, you should stop, if you can do so safely.
 If you can't stop, look out for vehicles that may enter the intersection when the light changes.

-FLASHING YELLOW—A flashing yellow signal light warns you to be careful.
+FLASHING YELLOW— What does a flashing yellow light mean?
+A flashing yellow signal light warns you to be careful.
 Slow down and be especially alert.

 YELLOW ARROW—A lighted red arrow is about to appear.
 Stop if you are not already in the intersection.